-Alcohol is a common staple for holiday celebrations, but that doesn’t mean you don’t have control over how much you drink.
+Though alcohol is common at holiday celebrations, you’re in complete control of how much you have to drink.
 In fact, you don’t have to drink at all.
-You can say goodbye to 2017 and celebrate the first hours of 2018 while sober.
-You can enjoy yourself with friends and family, and remember your time together the next day.
-You can even wake up on Monday morning feeling refreshed and headache free.
-There are several ways you can monitor and control your alcohol intake during the New Year’s festivities this week.
-Here are a couple tips for safe partying:
+You can say goodbye to 2019 and celebrate the first hours of 2020 while sober.
+You can enjoy yourself with friends and family and remember it the next day.
+You can even wake up on New Year’s Day feeling refreshed and headache-free.

-- Set a Limit: Not everyone has the same tolerance level for alcohol, so it’s important to know your limit and set it before you drink.
-Then, stick to it throughout the night.
+- Set a limit: Everyone has a different tolerance level for alcohol, so it’s important to know your limit and set it before you begin drinking.
+Make sure you pace yourself and avoid going over your limit throughout the night.
 It will also help to have someone with you to hold you accountable.

-- Drink Slowly: According to the National Institute on Alcohol Abuse and Alcoholism, a standard drink equates to 12 ounces of regular beer, 5 ounces of wine, or 1.5 ounces of distilled spirits.
-So drink slowly and don’t binge!
-Binge drinking is defined as drinking more than four drinks in two hours for women and five drinks in two hours for men.
+- Drink slowly: According to the National Institute on Alcohol Abuse and Alcoholism, a standard drink equates to 12 oz of regular beer, 5 oz of wine or 1.5 oz of distilled spirits.
+By doing some rough equations and pacing your drinking, you can ensure you avoid binge drinking.
+Binge drinking is defined as drinking more than four drinks in two hours for women and more than five drinks in two hours for men.

 - Be aware of the effects of alcohol: Alcohol can make you more likely to engage in risk-taking behaviors, such as drinking more than you planned.
 It’s easy to say you’ll limit yourself while you’re still sober, but your mind thinks differently under the influence of alcohol.
 This is another reason why it’s helpful to have others who can help hold you accountable.